Sertraline

 How does sertraline compare with other antidepressants?

 Sertraline is no worse or better than other antidepressants, but some people can respond better to one antidepressant over another.
-Each antidepressant will have different benefits and unwanted effects; it is important to discuss them with your doctor.
+Each antidepressant will have different benefits and unwanted effects; it is important to discuss them with your doctor or pharmacist.

 Can sertraline cause weight gain?